AllenDowney/TheShakes/README.md

 1. Roll one die plus one additional die for every patient you have treated.

-2. Put aside one die for every patient you have saved, starting with the lowest die and working up.
+2. Remove one die for every patient you have saved, starting with the lowest die and working up.

 3. Keep the lowest remaining die.
 The value of this die is the strength of your argument.

-For example, suppose you have treated three patients and two survived.
-You roll 4 dice.
+For example, if you have treated three patients and two survived, you roll 4 dice and remove the lowest 2.

 If the results are 1, 2, 2, and 4, you remove the 1 and one of the 2s; the reminaing 2 is the strength of your argument.